 Transparency has become a vital core value for each company.
 This is especially important for web or e-commerce businesses because potential customers do not have physical contact with the company’s staff or products.

-Furthermore, the testimonials you display on your website must reflect the real customers and, in many cases, give a choice for the potential customer to find also some unsatisfied experiences.
+Furthermore, the testimonials you display on your website must reflect the real customers and, in many cases, give a choice for the potential customer to find some unsatisfied experiences.

-That is why in this article, we will outline one of the most innovative ways to provide transparency, trust, and social proof through actively maintaining testimonials on web pages.
+That is why, in this article, we will outline one of the most innovative ways to provide transparency, trust, and social proof through actively maintaining testimonials on web pages.

 - What is a testimonial?

-- Why are customer testimonials effective?
+- Why are customer testimonials important?